kbase/narrative/docs/design/job_architecture.md

     * Injects `run_id` and `cell_id` into states
     * Returns dict of states.
 3. Sends result to browser over comm channel
+4. Since this runs in the background on the kernel-side, it removes any need for the browser to constantly poll.

+## App cell (and other) job log presentation.
+1.

 ## Data Structures
 ### Job state